PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 ![](images/Extended_Sieve_Of_Eratosthenes/image004.jpg?raw=true)

 It turns out that, we can use the composites that were crossed out before to find those missing composites.
-Let’s look now at the first composites that were found by the sieve:
+Let’s look now at the first composites that were found by the sieve, and their respective factorization:

 ![](images/Extended_Sieve_Of_Eratosthenes/image005.jpg?raw=true)